One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Conclusion

 \section{Conclusion}

-In this paper, we have tackled a novel setting of building a one-shot 3D full-head animatable avatar in a feed-forward manner, which allows for more immersive 3D talking heads.
-We propose a novel framework that generates the Gaussian primitives in the UV space of a parametric head model for animation control.
-We leverage the rich 3D full-head prior knowledge from a pretrained 3D GAN, and perform symmetric UV space feature fusion on the extracted global full-head features together with the fine-grained local image features from the input image, effectively improving the 3D reconstruction fidelity.
-Extensive experiments confirm the effectiveness of our method, generating 3D head avatars that can be animated and viewed in 360$^\circ$.
+In this paper, we have tackled a novel setting of building one-shot feed-forward 3D full-head animatable avatars, which allows for more immersive 3D talking heads.
+We propose a novel framework that generates complete Gaussian attribute maps in the UV space of a parametric head model via inpainting.
+Specifically, we perform symmetric UV-space inpainting on the incomplete but fine-grained input local image features with the rich 3D full-head prior knowledge from a pretrained 3D GAN, effectively enhancing the fidelity of 3D reconstruction.
+Extensive experiments confirm that our method is able to generate one-shot feed-forward 3D animatable head avatars that can be viewed in 360$^\circ$.